bitsawer/blender-custom-nodes/README.md

 def on_async(context):
-    """on_async() is called in background thread after on_main() and should be used for processing that takes a long time to avoid blocking Blender UI.
+    """on_async() is called in background thread after on_main() and should be used for processing that takes a long time in order to avoid blocking Blender UI.
 Do not touch anything that is not thread safe from this function."""
     pass
 ```

 ## Troubleshooting and tips

-* If the image is red, there was an error with the node.
+* If the node image output is red, there was an error with the node.
 Usually a misspelled command or wrong arguments.
 Check the console (Window -> Toggle System Console) for more information about what went wrong.

 * You can accidentally put commands (like "-display" or just a single, lone "-"-character) into the node which will prompt GMIC to do something interactively.
 Don't do that.
 You can usually notice this if the progress bar in the compositing view is not going away (or the filter can just be slow).
 In some cases you can open the console and type some text and press enter to recover.
-Sometimes the safest bet is to kill the Blender-process and start it again.
+Sometimes the safest bet is to kill the Blender process and start it again.

 * Try to fiddle with the "Use Alpha"-flag in the final "Composite"-node.
 Or connect the image source node "Alpha" directly into the final "Composite"-node alpha to ignore any (possibly unwanted) alpha changes done by the G'MIC filter.